edcab/spring-cache-demo/README.md

 ## Cron expression

-To REfresh the cache every ten seconds, a cron expression has been added to the `@Scheduled annotation`, which is executed every ten seconds.
+To Refresh the cache every ten seconds, a cron expression has been added to the config class with a `@Scheduled annotation`, which is executed every ten seconds.
 This cron expression is in charge of calling the clearCache method of the **CountryServiceImpl** class, which is in charge of clearing the cache.

 ![img_1.png](img_1.png)